-The undertaking was of strategic significance, triggered World War II, and revealed that Germany was a major military power with skilled commanders and significant armed forces based on fast-moving mobile forces with very effective air support.
+The undertaking was of strategic significance in its own right, triggered World War II, and revealed that Germany was a major military power with skilled commanders and significant armed forces based on fast-moving mobile elements with very effective air support.

 The invasion of Poland was carried out by Germany from the north, west and south, together with a small force from the German puppet state of Slovakia, and by larger forces of the USSR from the east.
 The invasion prompted Poland’s western allies, France and the UK, to declare war on Germany on 3 September, and the British lead was quickly followed by declarations of war by Canada, Australia and New Zealand among others.

 The campaign began on 1 September, one week after the signature of the Molotov-Ribbentrop Pact, a non-aggression agreement between Germany and the USSR incorporating a secret protocol for the USSR’s concomitant seizure of eastern Poland, and ended on 6 October, when Germany and the USSR had complete control of Poland.

 The German pretext for the invasion was the so-called 'Gleiwitz incident', a staged attack on 31 August against the German radio station Sender Gleiwitz in the town of Gleiwitz in the German region of Upper Silesia bordering western Poland.
 Small in size but large in implication, this operation was one of several parts of 'Himmler', a German plan designed to create the appearance of Polish aggression against Germany, and thus 'justify' Germany’s carefully conceived aggression against Poland.
 On the day following the Gleiwitz attack, Germany launched 'Weiss' (i), and in a speech in the Reichstag Adolf Hitler cited 21 border incidents, including three categorised as 'very serious', as justification for Germany’s 'defensive action' against Poland.